 Rock and roll is not a complicated musical form.
 You’ve got chords, a bass line and drums to give a solid rhythm over which you sing a song and maybe play some tunes on a guitar or other instruments.
 It’s quite rare to play with the tempo to get an effect.
 But that is what Led Zep do to great effect on this track.
 It goes on a bit though.

 A folky ballad?
 From Led Zeppelin?
 This isn’t what I was expecting.
 Actually again it isn’t quite what it seems.
 The folky guitar and the melodic tune are just the basis for a song that seems to be describing the weary feeling that ambitious people get when their striving doesn’t seem to be paying off.
 Or something.
 It’s quite deep anyway.

 It’s been a long time since a rock’n’roll apparently.
 A long long lonely time.
 This is a powerful and energetic bit of well, rock’n’roll.
 This is the most straight forward song on the album and the one that is least interesting.
 But even so it is still a cut above the average bit of thrashy rock.
 The drumming in particular struck me as very stirring.
 I don’t like this kind of music much, but if for some reason I was obliged to listen to it this would be my choice track.

 I was really impressed with this album.
 Not that I am ever likely to listen to it again.
-I basically just don’t like heavy rock.
+I basically just don’t like heavy rock even on the rare occasions like this one where it is done well.
 But I think I can see why this album is so popular and why Led Zep are so highly rated.
 They have a lot more depth, range and originality than I had previously realised.
 I was hoping that I’d find a load of stuff to mock and find fault with.
-But this was an experience that was not just illuminating, it was also actually enjoyable.
-I’ll have to find something else to rant about.
+Alas respect is something that is commanded, and Led Zeppelin are good enough to command it.
+This was an experience that was not just illuminating, it was also actually enjoyable, with the exception of S to H. I’ll have to find something else to rant about.